-(a) Views of BOD to reduce liquidity risk:
+(a) Views of BOD to Reduce Liquidity Risk:

-Liquidity risk can be defined as the possible inability of the bank to meet its financial obligations on account of maturity mismatch between assets and liabilities.
-The Board of Directors of Agrani Bank Limited always strives to maintain adequate liquidity to ensure that sufficient fund is available for bank's day to day operations as well as investment of excess liquidity in prudent way to maximize profit and maintain regulatory requirements.
+Liquidity risk can be defined as the probability of the bank to meet its financial obligations on account of maturity mismatch between assets and liabilities.
+The Board of Directors of Agrani Bank Limited always strives to maintain adequate liquidity to ensure sufficient fund that is available for bank's day to day operations as well as investment of excess liquidity in prudent way to maximize profit and maintain regulatory requirements.

 The Board of Directors of the bank set policy, different liquidity ratio limits and risk appetite for liquidity risk management.
 Moreover, in every BoD meeting, Treasury Division places the latest liquidity position of the bank before the board to analyze and take decision as per the liquidity requirements of the bank.
+Time to time the BoD also instruct the management to take effective measures to meet the liquidity risk.

-(b) Methods used to measure liquidity risk:
+(b) Methods Used to Measure Liquidity Risk:

-The tools used to assess liquidity risks of Agrani Bank Limited are:
+The following tools are used to assess liquidity risks of Agrani Bank Limited:

 - Statutory Liquidity Requirement (SLR)

-- > Cash Reserve Ratio (CRR)
+- Cash Reserve Ratio (CRR)

 - Asset to Deposit Ratio (ADR)

 - Structural Liquidity Profile (SLP)

 - Maximum Cumulative Outflow (MCO)

 - Liquidity Coverage Ratio (LCR)

-- Calculation of Net Stable Funding Ratio (NSFR)
+- > Calculation of Net Stable Funding Ratio (NSFR)

 - Volatile Liability to Total Assets Ratio

+- Snap Liquidity Ratio

+- Risk Sensitive Asset (RSA)

+- Risk Sensitive Liability (RSL)

-(c) Liquidity risk management system:
+(c) Liquidity Risk Management System:

-Agrani Bank Limited has a dedicated committee to deal with Asset-Liability Management risk, called the Asset Liability Committee (ALCOM) comprising of the senior officials of the bank to take important decisions related to liquidity risk management of the bank.
-The ALCOM generally meets at least once in every month and reviews liquidity requirement, key liquidity ratios, the maturity of assets and liabilities, deposit and loan pricing strategy, transfer pricing, sensitivity of assets and liabilities, key management indicators and overview of the market.
+Agrani Bank Limited has a dedicated committee to deal with Asset-Liability Management risk, called the Asset Liability Committee (ALCOM) comprising of the senior officials to take important decisions related to liquidity risk management of the bank.
+The ALCOM generally meets at least once in every month and reviews liquidity requirement, key liquidity ratios, the maturity of assets and liabilities, deposit and loan pricing strategy, transfer pricing, sensitivity of assets and liabilities, key management indicators and overview of the local and international market.